Getting started

 How much does it cost to run?

-The main cost is Claude API usage.
+The main cost is model API usage on whichever provider you've configured (OpenAI, Anthropic, OpenRouter, etc.).
 Each issue triage or PR review is roughly one agent session.
 For a repo with a few events per day, expect modest API costs.
 Build requests (cloning, editing, testing) use more tokens but are less frequent.

 The agent itself is free and open-source.

-If the Claude API is unavailable, agent sessions will fail and the error is logged.
+If the configured model provider is unavailable, agent sessions will fail and the error is logged.
 GitHub webhook events are retried by GitHub automatically if your endpoint doesn't respond, so the work will be picked up when service returns.
+Because pi-ai is provider-agnostic, you can flip LASTLIGHT_MODEL to a different provider during an outage.
 The execution database tracks all attempts for visibility.

 Is there a risk of the bot going rogue?